TET2 c.2355del, p.His786MetfsTer27

 PP5 (Not Applied) Strength Modified

 According to standard ACMG guidelines, the rule for PP5 is: "Reputable source reports variant as pathogenic, but without accessible evidence".
-The evidence for this variant shows: not reported in ClinVar or other sources.
+The evidence for this variant shows: it is not reported in ClinVar or other databases.
 Therefore, this criterion is not applied.

 BA1